x1096023/BCI_final_project/README.md

 - Feature Extraction Approaches:
     - Feature extraction involves calculating the mean, standard deviation, and peak-to-peak amplitude for the alpha, beta, theta, and delta bands to be used as features.
 - Classification
--We applied three different machine learning models:
+-We applied two different machine learning models:
 * **XGBoost**

   XGBoost is a highly effective machine learning tool in BCI projects for classifying and interpreting EEG data.
 Its ability to handle complex, nonlinear data and deliver high performance makes it a valuable component in developing robust and accurate BCI systems.